Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Place the victim on his or her back.

-Press your palm against the persons forehead.
+Press your palm against the person's forehead.
 At the same time hook your fingers under the chin and lift it away from the spine, as if pulling out a drawer.
 This tilts the head back and opens the airway.

-Look to see if the chest is rising.
+Check to see if the chest is rising.

-Keep the head tilted and chin raised.
+Keep the head tilted back and chin down.

 If you don't have a protective barrier, seal your lips over the victims open mouth.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR